fe-jan-23-Breaking-Bad-Code/product_catalog/README.md

 ## Contributing

-We welcome contributions to the Nice Store Project!
 If you would like to contribute, please follow these steps:

 1. Fork the project repository on GitHub.
 2. Create a new branch for your feature or bug fix.